ethereum/solidity-website/src/posts/2024-04-02-solidity-developer-survey-2023-results.md

 **Statement 5:** I am receiving adequate feedback from the Solidity team on issues raised on Github and/or forum posts.

-A quite high majority (50%) of the audience does not know how to feel about this statement.
+50% of the audience does not know how to feel about this statement.

 However, about 40% respondents are generally satisfied with the feedback and inputs they get from the Solidity team regarding their contributions.
 Whereas 10% disagree or strongly disagree to this.

-The results of this “community and Solidity team confidence ranking” are quite consistent with the results from the previous year.
+The results of this “community and Solidity team confidence ranking” are consistent with the results from the previous year.

 ![Community and Solidity Team Confidence Ranking](slide75)

 ## Thank You!

 Lastly, we want to take the opportunity to thank you for all your survey responses and feedback.
-We hope to continue this tradition annualy!
+We aim to continue this tradition annualy!

 We hope that the insights from this survey continue to be valuable to the Solidity ecosystem and community as they are to us!